Studio Proteus: Middle years (1995–2001)

 Throughout the 1990s, the team of Dark Horse and Studio Proteus was one of the two largest manga publishers in the U.S., competing with Viz.
 The crash of the direct sales market in the middle nineties had a tremendous impact on the manga business, another blow after the previous bust in 1988.
 By the time the market had reorganized, there was only one distributor left (Diamond Distributors) and over half of the comic stores in America were out of business.
 Manga's growing popularity saved it from the worst, but nearly one third of all manga titles were canceled due to lack of sales, and continuing difficulty in getting the trade paperback collections (graphic novels) into bookstores left manga stalled in the marketplace for several years.
 Studio Proteus responded by streamlining the production process and working with smaller bookstore distributors to whom manga represented a valuable percentage of their sales.

 The slump in the comics market in the late 1990s affected the sales of all manga published in America.
-None of the attempts by American manga publishers to create a manga anthology magazine such as Tokyopop Magazine and Viz's Animerica Extra with several stories running simultaneously were very successful at this time, and were mostly viewed as loss-leaders for future sales of the collections.
+None of the attempts by American manga publishers to create a manga anthology magazine such as Tokyopop Magazine and Viz's Animerica Extra with several stories running simultaneously were successful at this time, and were mostly viewed as loss-leaders for future sales of the collections.
 Super Manga Blast, the Dark Horse/Studio Proteus magazine, gave Smith an opportunity to bring readers in via titles of known popularity, such as Oh My Goddess!, and get them to try something different, such as Club 9.